Zac’s Burger Bus

 As a Zac’s Burger food truck, you can also sell other burger joint favorites like chicken fingers, French fries, waffle fries, sweet potato fries, onion rings, mozzarella sticks and thick hand-dipped milkshakes.

-Also as a member of the Zac’s Burgers family, you will get to take advantage of all the training and support it offers as a franchisor.
+Also as a member of the Zac’s Burgers family, you will get to take advantage of all the training and support it offers as a licensee.
 They pride themselves on offering exceptional opportunities with no hidden costs or surprises.

 No matter if you opt for an established food truck like Zac’s Burgers’ truck or venture out on your own, it is important to do your research and create a business plan before making any final decisions.
 Be honest with yourself with how much you can afford to get your food truck up and running and about how many hours a day you can give to growing your business.
 It is not for the faint of heart, but with the right preparation a food truck is a smart way to foray into the restaurant business.